P.T. Barnum’s cousin wanted to go down in history as a statesman and an industrialist, but he could never escape his nickname: Seven Mule Barnum.

 If P.T.
 Barnum was known for his brazen hoaxes, William Henry Barnum had a well-earned reputation for political dirty tricks and corruption.
 As chairman of the Democratic National Committee, he sent a coded telegram to an Indiana Democrat during the 1876 presidential campaign.
 It said, “You may buy seven more mules.”

 That meant the man could draw $7,000 to buy votes from a secret campaign fund.

 P.T.
 Barnum actually ran for Congress against Seven Mule Barnum and lost.
 He complained bitterly about his cousin during the campaign.
-But when Seven Mule Barnum later failed to win re-election to the U.S. Senate, Mark Twain was delighted.
+And when Seven Mule Barnum later failed to win re-election to the U.S. Senate, another Republican — Mark Twain — was delighted.

 Seven Mule Barnum

 He was born William Henry Barnum on Sept.
 17, 1818, in Boston Corners, Mass., then known as the state’s Badlands.
 His family, however, had an iron smelting business in Lime Rock, Conn.
 He attended public school until his father apprenticed him as an iron founder in Connecticut.
 Upon adulthood his father made him a partner in the business.